-85. The final bullet point above includes behaviour that may have happened outside of school, that might make an individual unsuitable to work with children, this is known as transferable risk.

-86. Guidance about conduct and safe practice is given at staff induction.

-87.All staff should be familiar with the relevant School policies and guidance documents:

-- P2.3 Staff Code of Conduct, which contains detailed guidance about expected professional practice for working with and alongside children - Use of reasonable force (part of P3 Behaviour Management Policy)

-88.Any allegation, even "low level" concerns, against a member of staff, volunteer or member of the governing body should be immediately referred to the Head, who will liaise accordingly with the DSL.
+- Behaved in a way which is in breach of the School's code of conduct for staff, in particular the areas which outline expected practice for working with and alongside children; and/or - Behaved or may have behaved in a way that indicates that they may not be suitable to work with children. - 86.
+The final bullet point above includes behaviour that may have happened outside of school, that might make an individual unsuitable to work with children, this is known as transferable risk. - 87.
+Guidance about conduct and safe practice is given at staff induction. - 88.
+All staff should be familiar with the relevant School policies and guidance documents: - P2.3 Staff Code of Conduct, which contains detailed guidance about expected professional practice for working with and alongside children - Use of reasonable force (part of P3 Behaviour Management Policy) - 89.
+Any allegation, even "low level" concerns, against a member of staff, volunteer or member of the governing body should be immediately referred to the Head, who will liaise accordingly with the DSL.
 Where the allegation may or does reach the threshold, the Head or the DSL will contact the LADO.
 If the allegation is against the Head, the person in receipt of the allegation should contact the Chair of Governors immediately, without informing either the Head, the DSL or any other member of staff.
-This can be done by contacting safe@menuhinschool.co.uk.

-89.If the allegation is against the Chair of Governors, the person in receipt of the allegations should contact the LADO without informing either the Head, the DSL, any other member of staff or any member of the Governing Body.
-Their contact number is 0300 123 1650.

-90.The DSL (or, in the case of an allegation against the Head, the Chair of Governors) will contact the designated officer at C-SPA within one working day to discuss the content of the allegation and to agree a course of action, including the involvement of the Police, and communication both with the individual and the parents of the child or children concerned.
-The contact number for the Surrey Local Authority Designated Officer Service is 0300 123 1650.

-91.No member of School Staff, including Governors, will have contact or attempt to contact, the staff member against whom the allegation has been made or attempt to undertake any investigation of the allegation without prior discussion with the LADO or, in the most serious cases, with the Police.

-92. The School will decide whether the individual needs to be suspended or whether alternative arrangements can be put in place.
+This can be done by contacting safe@menuhinschool.co.uk. - 90.
+If the allegation is against the Chair of Governors, the person in receipt of the allegations should contact the LADO without informing either the Head, the DSL, any other member of staff or any member of the Governing Body.
+Their contact number is 0300 123 1650. - 91.
+The DSL (or, in the case of an allegation against the Head, the Chair of Governors) will contact the designated officer at C-SPA within one working day to discuss the content of the allegation and to agree a course of action, including the involvement of the Police, and communication both with the individual and the parents of the child or children concerned.
+The contact number for the Surrey Local Authority Designated Officer Service is 0300 123 1650. - 92.
+No member of School Staff, including Governors, will have contact or attempt to contact, the staff member against whom the allegation has been made or attempt to undertake any investigation of the allegation without prior discussion with the LADO or, in the most serious cases, with the Police. - 93.
+The School will decide whether the individual needs to be suspended or whether alternative arrangements can be put in place.
 The School will give due weight to the views of the relevant authorities, including the Police, when making such a decision.

-93.If a resident member of staff is suspended pending an investigation of a child protection nature, alternative accommodation will be found for him/her away from children.

-94. The School will make every effort to keep such allegations confidential and guard against unwarranted publicity until either the individual is charged with an offence or, in a disciplinary case, until the DfE/TRA publishes information about its investigation or decision.

-95. Any allegation made against a member of staff will be resolved as quickly as possible and all unnecessary delays should be avoided.

-96.If any allegation is shown to be deliberately invented or malicious, the School should consider whether any disciplinary action is appropriate against the individual who made it.
+- 94. If a resident member of staff is suspended pending an investigation of a child protection nature, alternative accommodation will be found for him/her away from children. - 95.
+The School will make every effort to keep such allegations confidential and guard against unwarranted publicity until either the individual is charged with an offence or, in a disciplinary case, until the DfE/TRA publishes information about its investigation or decision. - 96.
+Any allegation made against a member of staff will be resolved as quickly as possible and all unnecessary delays should be avoided. - 97.
+If any allegation is shown to be deliberately invented or malicious, the School should consider whether any disciplinary action is appropriate against the individual who made it.